SerafimPoch/kottans_frontend/README.md

  - Nothing actually.
  - I'll use all the things that I learned.

  ## Task 1

+ - Linux commands and Linux security.
+ - All information about Networks.
+ - I'll use all Linux commands.

 1. Linux Command Line Basics
 ![Task 1-1](https://github.com/SerafimPoch/kottans_frontend/blob/master/task_1/test_1.1.png)